Treatment Effect Estimation in Causal Survival Analysis: Practical Recommendations: Conclusion

 \textbf{Practical recommendations for Observational studies} Non-robust weighted estimators such as IPTW-IPCW and IPTW-BJ were consistently marked by high variability, particularly when applied to dependent censoring.
 Parametric G-formula estimators yielded the best performance under correct model specification (as in \cite{denz2023}), showing both low finite sample bias and variance.
 However, their sensitivity to model misspecification remains a limitation.
 Under dependent censoring, we therefore recommend more robust estimators such as AIPTW-AIPCW, which maintain good performance despite their complexity.
 Parametric estimators perform best when correctly specified; yet with interactions or nonlinearities, nonparametric methods can dominate, as they both avoid functional assumptions and automatically learn complex interactions that parametric models would require explicit specification for.
 That said, parametric versions may still be preferable in small to moderate sample sizes, as they exhibited lower bias and variance in our simulations, especially for samples under 4,000 observations.
 In contrast, when sample sizes are sufficiently large, non-parametric estimators become viable alternatives.
-In such cases, we specifically recommend the AIPTW-AIPCW estimator, since the non-parametric G-formula lacks formal asymptotic guarantees and is prone to plug-in bias \citep{chernozhukov2018}.
+In such cases, we specifically recommend the AIPTW-AIPCW estimator, since the nonparametric G-formula lacks formal asymptotic guarantees in this setting and remains inherently prone to plug-in bias, which may persist even in large samples \citep{chernozhukov2018}.

 \textbf{Limitations} It is important to highlight that our simulation design may disadvantage nonparametric methods, as survival and censoring times were generated from exponential distributions and treatment assignments via logistic regression, naturally favoring parametric models.